Transcend Therapy Services

 Ketamine Infusion Therapy/Ketamine Assisted Psychotherapy is ideal for people suffering from treatment resistant depression, anxiety, suicidal ideations, OCD, PTSD and chronic pain conditions with no relief from other medications or therapeutic interventions.

-In high doses and or with very frequent administration Ketamine can be irritating to the bladder.
+In high doses and/or with very frequent administration Ketamine can be irritating to the bladder.
 For the purposes of facilitating KAP, doses of ketamine are low and most patients will only do one or two sessions per week.
-In this dosing and frequency there an extremely low risk of for developing bladder irritation caused by the administration of ketamine.
+In this dosing and frequency there is an extremely low risk of developing bladder irritation caused by the administration of Ketamine.
+We have never had a patient develop bladder issues from this treatment at our clinic.

 During your medical intake, we will determine if you need to alter your medication regime prior to treatment.
 There are only a few medications that should be altered prior to initiating treatment.
 For instance, stimulant medications, benzodiazepines, and medications like Lamictal may need to be held or adjusted prior to treatment.